-Common for many is that they themselves take responsibility for solving the problems with locker rooms and other things.
+Common for many is that they themselves take responsibility of solving the problems with locker rooms and other things.
 It’s also common that no adult has asked them; that no adult has had the tools to discuss and address trans related issues.

 Children and youth have, without the help of parents, taken it upon themselves to solve complicated situations where they have felt exposed and different.
 They have also had to educate the adults around them in trans issues; knowledge that has been necessary in order for them to address youth.

 In earlier research, it has surfaced that young trans people have very little trust in professionals and other adults around them.
 This stems from their own or others’ negative experiences and harassment.
 This leads to young trans people not seeking support even though they need it.
 This risks worsening the situation even more for an already exposed group.